FortinetCloudCSE/AWS-FGT-201/content/2_moduletwo/22_awsnetworkingconcepts.md

 ![](AWS_networking.png)

 ### AWS Network Routing
 - AWS networking is [**Software Defined Networking**](https://www.vmware.com/topics/glossary/content/software-defined-networking.html.html) where VPCs have a built-in or implicit router
 - VPC Route Tables (RT) are similar to static routes in traditional routing
   - Generally they are attached to a subnet impacting the destination routing decisions for that subnet only
   - Putting the pieces together, AWS routing decisions happen at every hop along the traffic path

 {{% notice tip %}}
-       Symmetrical paths are the most important rule for AWS routing
+Symmetrical paths are the most important rule of AWS routing
 - Traffic must follow the same path in the outbound and inbound direction
 {{% /notice %}}

 - Sometimes RT can be associated with services (like IGW) allowing special routing decisions in specific scenarios
 - Every VPC has a default RT which allows communication between all subnets in the VPC
   - Every newly created subnet is associated with this default RT
   - You cannot change the VPC CIDR route entry in the default RT
   - You can add more specific subnet routes to a RT to do things like FortiGate NGFW inspection of traffic _BETWEEN subnets_ in a VPC

 ### AWS Networking Services